a-kitchen/module/README.md

 * Our protocol have a solution for "user confirm by pressing/turning button then blender operate" when the APP is taking control of the blender.
 The products that we worked with other brandings already have the same feature.

 It looks like AK protocol is one-way.(AK module => NUC MCU).
-We think two-way protocol(AK module ó NUC MCU) is better than one way protocol.
+We think two-way protocol(AK module <=> NUC MCU) is better than one way protocol.
 When a communication error occurs at a side, the other side can cope with it."

 * AK protocol is a two-way protocol, in the protocol document, upstream data means NUC MCU => AK module, downstream data means AK module => NUC MCU.
 Both upstream and downstream data share the same frame format but with different data keys.